 A Swedish poetess, writing in the late 18th and early 19th centuries makes Gefjun the allegorical mother of the three Scandinavian countries – Denmark, Norway, and Sweden.
 The statue was erected in 1908.

 Somewhat ironically, our next stop was at a very small statue but likely the most famous one in Copenhagen, the Little Mermaid.
 This statue was placed in the harbor 102 years ago.
 Of course, the initial inspiration is Hans Christian Andersen’s story of the same name.
-You shouldn’t confuse Andersen’s version with the recent Disney animated movie.
+However, you shouldn’t confuse Andersen’s version with the recent Disney animated movie.
 The ending of Anderson’s story is rather tragic and not at all in keeping with the Disney approach.
 This is why the mermaid’s expression is melancholy.
 However, keep Walt Disney in the back of your mind because I will get back to him.

 We proceeded from the Mermaid to Amalienborg Palace, the winter home of the Danish royal family.
 Denmark currently has a queen on the throne – Margrethe II but if a king were sitting he would be named, as are all Danish kings, either Frederik or Christian.
 I was surprised to find that Amalienborg Palace is nothing like the palaces of the British Royal family.
 Yes, there are Royal Guards but the palace compound itself is completely open and accessible from the street.
 In fact, it is probably no more than 150 or 200 meters from the front of our hotel to making a quick left turn into the palace grounds.

 The tour also included stops at the Danish Parliament, the gardens outside the Royal Library, past the Botanical Gardens, the old stock market building, and a number of other possible afternoon destinations.
-But since we went into none of those and I didn’t return to them, I’ll move on to the true Jinja part of the day.
+But since we went into none of those and I didn’t return to them, I’ll move on to the true

 Regular readers with long and detailed memories might recall two days in Moscow from the Trans Mongolian Express series.
 The first came when my “adopted” Aussie daughter Erin and I had a day that I described as seeing dead people and the second was the day that Tolstoy met Fellini.

-Take a few minutes and walk the 3.5 kilometers or so with me to the Assistens Cemetery in Norrebro and I’ll tell you some things I learned about Copenhagen.
+Take a few minutes and walk the three-and-a-half kilometers or so with me to the Assistens Cemetery in Norrebro and I’ll tell you some things I learned about Copenhagen.
 Our guide told us that the city aims to be carbon neutral by 2020 and is currently ahead of schedule.
 Walking the streets, it’s easy to see why.

 First of all, only a bit over a third of the residents own cars and about 65 percent ride a bike somewhere daily.
 Additionally, Copenhagen must be one of the most bicycle friendly cities in the world.
 Not only is it flat making it easy to walk or ride, but every major street I walked on had a large bike lane usually separated from other vehicular traffic by a small curb.
 There’s another curb up to the pedestrian walkways.
-The bike lanes are exclusively for bikers and vehicles pedestrians and the authorities take this quite seriously.
+The bike lanes are exclusively for bikers and vehicles, pedestrians, and the authorities take this quite seriously.

-DSCN3815And I never saw a Dane jaywalk or cross against a light.
+And I never saw a Dane jaywalk or cross against a light.

 Now, some residents of Copenhagen might tell you that the city is comprised of four islands – Christianshavn, Slotsholmen, Amager, and Holman.
 Since two of these are actually man made, the more accurate description might be that Copenhagen is comprised of two islands – the last two on the list.